 Should You Buy an Existing Business?

-New entrepreneurs are often torn between buying an existing business and launching a new company from scratch.
-The decision is not simple because buying an established business has both advantages and disadvantages.
+Summary: New entrepreneurs are often torn between buying an existing business versus launching a new company from scratch.
+Buying an existing business typically has a lower risk than starting a new company.
+However, this outcome depends on buying the right company and operating it successfully.

 Starting a new business from scratch is always a gamble.
 You never know how much it will cost you until you do it.
 Furthermore, new projects are notorious for going over budget.